Ulidavaru Kandanthe: Chapter 4

-Chapter 5: Ka-
+Chapter 5

-Balu is in a ragged state when Regina approaches him for questioning.
+Ka – Balu is in a ragged state when Regina approaches him for questioning.
 Balu has developed a prejudice for crows and starts to pelt stones at them whenever he sees one.
 During one of his fishing trips, he catches a heavy log of wood in the fishing net.
 Balu decides to keep this to himself and soon discovers that the log actually contains a priceless relic which glows like gold.

 Balu tries to make a profit out of this by selling the merchandise to a foreign party through a Bombay-based middleman.
-The middleman is not able to make full payment as the merchandise has been misplaced and a deal cannot be finalised.
+The middleman is not able to make full payment as the merchandise has been misplaced and a deal cannot be finalized.
 As the Janmashtami festival approaches Balu has himself painted as a tiger for Pili-vesha and is performing at Jod raste.
 Richi and the gang knock him out and take him on a fishing boat to force a confession.
 During the interrogation, Richi pulls out a gun and it is revealed that the shot was fired at Raghu.
 During his childhood, Richi had committed a hot-blooded murder trying to protect Raghu, after which the latter escaped to Bombay leaving Richi behind to be arrested.
 Richi has deep bitterness against Raghu for his betrayal because of which he spent 8 years in a remand home.

 On opening the red bag, it is revealed that it contains the merchandise which Balu was trying to sell off and Raghu is the middleman, who stole the item before the deal could go through.
-He was planning to sell it in Dubai in order to secure a life for him and his mother.
+He was planning to sell it in Dubai in order to secure a life for himself and his mother.

-Final Chapter: Reasons-
+Final chapter

-Richi returns to Malpe where he is celebrating with Poojary and the tigers from Pili-vesha.
+Reasons – Richi returns to Malpe where he is celebrating with Poojary and the tigers from Pili-vesha.
 Munna believes Balu was killed by Richi's gang and is now blinded by hatred for Richi and compassion for Sharada.
 Finding the right opportunity, Munna pulls out Dinesha's gun and shoots down Richi who in his dying moments is unaware of Munna's motive.
 The irony is clearly seen now that Richi becomes a victim of his own story of The Cuban boy and boy from Mandva.
-Dinesha returns the favour by killing Munna, who in his dying moments finds peace in the fact that he has avenged Sharada.
+Dinesha returns the favor by killing Munna, who in his dying moments finds peace in the fact that he has avenged Sharada.

 It is now clear that Regina was investigating the triple murders of Richi, Munna, and Raghu.
 She concludes that the story has many facets and cannot be clubbed into a single narrative and hence decides to name the story, Ulidavaru Kandante (As Seen by the Rest).